Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ1 - Probably the newspaper chase.md

 - She knows about the fact that communication is distributed through this giant crystal, to the sky dome
 	- General lore about this skydome
 - SHe DOESN't know how much information has been gathered
-- She als does not know precisely what sources submit their information to her.
+- She also does not know precisely what sources submit their information to her, and she refers to her supervisor if the party asks about this.
-- If the party is finished talking, they are either sent away (and before they leave, forced to stay because sabrina pressed a secret button or something, and the party may roll a perception if they saw this)
+- If the party is finished talking, before the party leaves, Sabrina asks them if perhaps her supervisor ca help them with anything regarding the newspaper article.
+	- She knows that they are part  of the research group.
+-
 - If they play their cards right, they are sent to
 	- [[../../../../Raphaella Sophronia Galani]] - actual leader of Temple News
 		- Wis+5